colemickens/niche/README.md

 5. Come up with a better project "tagline" to use as the first line of text + repo description
 6. Add a mode where a user can `listen` and then `queue` from separate processes (one `listen` process, many queues triggering multiple simultaenous `nix build`s, for example)
 7. Figure out the right way to plumb `nix build` output to the screen, since the user wants to monitor the build still
+8. Might be worth pulling `stow` source into the tree, keeping it updated better, etc

 ## long-term musings